|1st Round (21st Overall)|

 |Super Bowl||IX, X, XIII, XIV|

 |Hall of Honor||2017|

-Good things come to those who wait, and for Lynn Swann that wait had to have seemed like an eternity.
+Swann was proof that good things come to those who wait, and his wait had to have seemed like an eternity.
 It took 14 years for the former Steelers wide receiver to get the call from the Hall of Fame, but it was worth the every minute of it.